kumu/docs/faq/how-do-i-list-an-elements-connections-in-its-profile.md

 | `identify_by_label` | <p>Enter <code>TRUE</code> if the element's unique identifier is coming from the Label column.
 Enter <code>FALSE</code> if the element's unique identifier is coming from the ID column.</p><p>If you don't specify this parameter, it defaults to <code>TRUE</code>.</p> |

-Given those parameters, `TO_LIST_WIDGET_ELEMENT_CONNECTIONS` returns Kumu list widget code to list all the connections that are connected from or to the specified element.
+Given those parameters, `KUMU_LIST_WIDGET_ELEMENT_CONNECTIONS` returns Kumu list widget code to list all the connections that are connected from or to the specified element.

 Then, you can simply import that data back into Kumu, and when you open any element profile, its connections will be listed!